xinjiav2/xinjiav2/README.md

 <h1 align="center">Hi!
 I'm Zhengji Li</h1>

 #  About Me:
 I am a sophmore at Del Norte High School in San Diego, California.
 I am currently interested in understanding how the software in a program interacts with the hardware in a machine, as well as the languages assembly, C, and C++.
+If you find my name hard to pronounce you can think of it as Jung-Jee.
+Romanization is so fun :D

 ##  What I'm Up To